Tamaulipan matorral

-The Tamaulipan matorral is an ecoregion in the deserts and xeric shrublands biome on the eastern slopes of the Sierra Madre Oriental range in northeastern Mexico.
+The Tamaulipan matorral is an ecoregion in the deserts and xeric shrublands biome located on the eastern slopes of the Sierra Madre Oriental range in northeastern Mexico.
 It is a transitional ecoregion between the Tamaulipan mezquital and the Sierra Madre Oriental pine-oak forests to the west and the Veracruz moist forests to the south.

 The Tamaulipan matorral is a desert shrubland where the flora mainly consists of woody shrubs, small trees, cacti, and succulents.
 Piedmont scrub occurs in shallow hollows and montane chaparral occurs above about 1700 m.
 There are a number of resident bird species and the mammals include Allen's squirrel, collared peccary and coyote.

 Setting

 The Tamaulipan matorral extends along the eastern slopes of the Sierra Madre Oriental range in northeastern Mexico, extending from central Tamaulipas state across central Nuevo León.
 The ecoregion covers an area of 16300 km2.
 The humid Veracruz moist forests lie to the southeast, on the Gulf Coastal Plain of southern Tamaulipas and Veracruz states; the Tamaulipan mezquital lies in the Rio Grande lowlands to the east and northeast.
 The Sierra Madre Oriental pine-oak forests occupy higher elevations of the Sierra Madre Oriental range to the west.